 - Grenadoes do 3d10 damage per attack.

 - The target number for the Shoot Test is 7+, and no additional bonuses can be applied to it (e.g. Special Abilities or penalties).
 This means that Special Abilities or bonuses from taking Dedicated Actions cannot affect the target number.
-Translating to a 40% chance of success on each die.
+This translates to a 40% chance of success on each die.

 - If you roll any natural 10s for a Shoot Test, an additional d10 may be rolled for each 10, to attempt to score additional hits.
 Natural 10s rolled with the bonus dice do not trigger any additional dice.